 Bring poetry and feel free to sign up to read it!

-Tonight’s host is Erica Reed
+Tonight’s host is TBA

 Free to the public, but we do pass a jar around to collect donations to help pay for things like visiting poets and the occasional publication.